2 Data Manipulation

 # EIV_moisture <dbl>, EIV_soilreaction <dbl>, EIV_nutrients <dbl>, TWI <dbl>

-Mutate adds new variables that are functions of existing variables.
-It can also overwrite the original variable e.g. round the values.
+mutate() adds new variables that are functions of existing variables, e.g. round the values.
+It can also overwrite the original variable.

-For example, in the field I recorded separately juveniles of woody plants and all other herb-layer species.
-However, I want to sum these two values for each row/case/vegetation plot so that I can speak about overall species richness.
-I create new variable where I simply sum these two (note how easy it is with tidy names!).
+For example, in the field, I recorded juveniles of woody plants and all other herb-layer species separately.
+However, we now want to sum these two values for each row/case/vegetation plot so that we can speak about overall species richness.
+I create a new variable by simply summing these two (note how easy it is with tidy names!).

 data %>%